The answer is simple: push yourself until you can take no more, and then take a step back. There you go - welcome to your sweet spot!

 Take a type of task you want to create a better estimate of, and start tracking time spent doing it.
 Daily, weekly, monthly, it doesn’t matter - just make sure you track time you’ve spent effectively on the task (bathroom brakes not included).
 Be honest with yourself, as that is the only way you'll improve.
 Repeat the process several times (five, at least), and then average the data.
 The number you get will be your starting point.
 Now the real challenge begins.

 Take your starting point time and reduce it by 15% - that is your new deadline.
 Act like failure is not an option and do your best to try to beat the deadline.

 Once the job is done, you will realize that it was no big deal at all.
-Apparently, people subconsciously extend their deadlines by 20% on average when determining the complexity of the task - safety net is good to have.
+Apparently, people subconsciously extend their deadlines by 20% on average when determining the complexity of the task - a safety net is a good thing to have.

 Step 3: Identify the perfect time frame

-(Not really a) Step 4: You are not a miracle worker, don’t overdo it
+(Not really a) Step 4: You are not a miracle worker, so don’t overdo it